 Nigeria currently has growing levels of Internet take-up, PC penetration and Broadband adoption.
-The trend of Internet use in Nigeria shows an increase with the overall number of users rising from 1.4% of population in 2004 to about 32% by 20124 with Broadband penetration at about 6.1% in 2012.

-PC ownership in Nigeria was estimated at 3.8%3 of the population in 2011
+The trend of Internet use in Nigeria shows an increase with the overall number of users rising from 1.4% of population in 2004 to about 47.8% by $2014^2$ with Broadband penetration at about 6.1% in 2013.
+Access to PC in Nigeria was estimated at 8.1% of the population in 2013.